OpenCPMD/CPMD/README.md

 ## Copyright Notice

-The CPMD program is © 1990-2023 by IBM Corp. and © 1994-2001 by Max Planck Institute, Stuttgart.
+The original CPMD program is © 1990-2023 by IBM Corp. and © 1994-2001 by Max Planck Institute, Stuttgart.

 ## License

-The CPMD is freely distributed under the MIT License.
+The present OpenCPMD version, forked from the original CPMD, is freely distributed under the MIT License.